-- 0-100 residential units and/or employees = fifty (50) linear feet of Pick-Up/Drop-Off Area - an additional twenty-five (25) linear feet of Pick-Up/Drop-Off Area for every 100 residential units and/or employees - 3.
-Shared Parking - a.
-Shared Parking Study
+- 0-100 residential units and/or employees = fifty (50) linear feet of Pick-Up/Drop-Off Area - an additional twenty-five (25) linear feet of Pick-Up/Drop-Off Area for every 100 residential units and/or employees a.
+Shared Parking Study evidence about the anticipated parking demand at peak times during a day and the distance relationship between available Shared Parking spaces and the specific uses served.